 When I was 19 years old, doctors found a brain tumor in my pituitary gland.

-Fast forward 7 years later and I am a completely different man.
+Fast forward seven years later, and I am a completely different man.
 My physique is right where I want it to be and I only go to the gym a few times a week.

 How did I do this?

 I did diligent research on natural testosterone production and brought my T levels up to 1200 ng/dL.
 Way above the male average.
 I now have no trouble bodybuilding.
 I must disclose when I talk about bodybuilding I am talking about it in the sense of building the body you desire.
 Whether that be a toned lean fighting machine or a World’s Strongest Man behemoth, testosterone levels are vital to obtaining your desired physique.

 I wrote this article for one simple reason…

 It took me seven years to reach the point I am at today, and there is always work for me to do on my body.
 I don’t want it to take that long for you.
 You don’t have to learn the hard way because I did that for you.

 Let’s dive right in.

 Any sort of bodybuilding does not mix well with low testosterone.
 Testosterone is the hormone required to maintain muscular homeostasis in men.
 When there is a lack of testosterone, estrogen takes over the fat storage.
 This is where you begin to see physical signs of low testosterone.